Dudley Marvin: Early life and career

 Dudley Marvin was born in Lyme, Connecticut on May 9, 1786, a son of Elisa Marvin and Elizabeth (Selden) Marvin.
 He was educated in Lyme and attended Colchester Academy in Colchester, Connecticut.
 In 1807, Marvin moved to Canandaigua, New York, where he studied law at the firm of Nathaniel W. Howell & Greig.
 He attained admission to the bar in 1811, and began to practice in Erie, Pennsylvania.
 He returned to Canandaigua later that year, where he continued to practice law.
 He went on to form a partnership with Mark H. Sibley, who had studied law in his office.

 During the War of 1812, Marvin joined the New York Militia as a first lieutenant in the 11th Regiment (Ontario County), and he was with his unit in the Rochester, New York area when it was called up in anticipation of a British attack from Canada.
 He remained in the militia after the war, and became regimental quartermaster as a captain in 1818, and regimental adjutant in 1819.
 He was promoted to major in 1820, and became commander of the regiment as a colonel in 1821.
 He was subsequently promoted to brigadier general as commander of the 24th Brigade, and in 1830 major general as commander of the 22nd Division.

 In 1818, Marvin married Mary Jepson Whalley; they were the parents of a son, Selden Marvin.
 Selden Marvin was an attorney and politician who served as judge of Chautauqua County, New York and mayor of Erie, Pennsylvania.

 In 1822, Marvin was elected to the United States House of Representatives as an Adams-Clay Republican.
 He was reelected as an Adams Republican in 1824 and 1826, and served from March 4, 1823 to March 3, 1829, the 18th, 19th, and 20th Congresses.
 While in Congress, he became friendly with Henry Clay, and was a supporter of several policies Clay advocated, including protective tariffs.
-In addition, he was a supporter of John Quincy Adams for president in in 1824 and again in 1828.
+In addition, he was a supporter of John Quincy Adams for president in 1824 and again in 1828.